creativescala/creative-scala/src/pages/recursion/match.md

 }
 ```

-`<anExpression>`, concretely `count` in the case above, is the expresssion that evaluates to the value we're matching against.
+`<anExpression>`, concretely `count` in the case above, is the expression that evaluates to the value we're matching against.
 The patterns `<pattern1>` and so on are matched against this value.
 So far we've seen two kinds of patterns:

  - a literal (as in `case 0`) which matches exactly the value that literal evaluates to; and
  - a wildcard (as in `case n`) which matches *anything*, and introduces a binding within the right-hand side expression.

-Finally, the right-hand side expressions, `<expression1>` and so on, are just expresssions like any other we've written so far.
+Finally, the right-hand side expressions, `<expression1>` and so on, are just expressions like any other we've written so far.
 The entire `match` expression evaluates to the value of the right-hand side expression of the *first* pattern that matches.
 So when we call `boxes(0)` both patterns will match (because the wildcard matches anything), but because the literal pattern comes first the expression `Image.empty` is the one that is evaluated.